Mehlville High School: History

+Early history (1925–1957)

-The school and surrounding community is named after Charles Mehl, a German-born contractor, whose family moved into a rural area a few miles south of St. Louis.
-He was given a land-grant in 1846 to acknowledge his service in the Mexican-American War.
+The school and surrounding unincorporated community are both named for Charles Mehl, a German-born contractor, whose family moved into a rural area a few miles south of St. Louis, in what is today South St. Louis County.
+Mehl was given a land-grant in 1846 to acknowledge his service in the Mexican-American War.

 Mehlville High School was first established in 1925 after parents demanded local secondary education for their children.
-Previously, teens in the Mehlville-Oakville area had to commute to Hancock or Kirkwood.
+Previously, teens in the Mehlville-Oakville area had to commute to Hancock Place or Kirkwood.
 The school was first housed at the old St. John's School on Will Avenue, across the street from the school's current site.
 Mehlville's first graduating class (Class of 1930) consisted of just two students.
 In 1939, the school moved across the street to a small two-story building at 3100 Lemay Ferry Road.
 It was rumored that the building was constructed on the site of an old gypsy camp.
 To handle the rapidly growing student body, the current building was built adjacent to the previous one in 1955.

 Both of the old school buildings still stand.
 St. John's School sat dormant for many years, but it was eventually renovated and reopened as MOSAIC in 2017.
 The second building (now known as the Witzel Learning Center) served as a junior high school from 1955 until 1974, when Margaret Buerkle Middle School was built.
 After that, it housed the district's Early Childhood program.
 It is currently home to SCOPE, an alternative education program, and some district offices, including the IT department.
 The building is set to be demolished in the near future, with SCOPE and the district offices being moved elsewhere off-campus.
-What will replace the Witzel Learning Center currently remains unknown.
+What will replace the Witzel Learning Center currently remains unknown, but it assumed to be used simply as an open lot for the foreseeable future.

 The school's original colors were maroon and gold, but they were changed in 1940 because the old color scheme looked similar to Affton High School's colors and there was concern "it would cause confusion on the court and field" Today's colors are green and white, often accented with black or grey.